 Congratulations to the following athletes who have been selected to represent Team USA at the women’s JPAC:

 Gracyn Banks (Burlington, N.J.), Kayla Blas (North Tonawanda, N.Y.), Skyler Caron (Hampton, N.H.), Leah Crouse (Virginia Beach, Va.), Charlotte De Vries (Malvern, Pa.), Emma DeBerdine (Millersville, Pa.), Lindsay Dickinson (Glen Mills, Pa.), Riley Donnelly (Doylestown, Pa.), Gianna Glatz (Medford, N.J.), Alia Marshall (Rehoboth Beach, Del.), Kathryn Peterson (San Diego, Calif.), Hope Rose (Dauphin, Pa.), Ashley Sessa (Schwenksville, Pa.), Annabel Skubisz (Houston, Texas), Sofia Southam (Ann Arbor, Mich.), Abigail Tamer (Whitmore Lake, Mich.)
 Lauren Wadas (Annville, Pa.), Madeleine Zimmer (Hershey, Pa.).

 At the 2016 JPAC, USA finished second behind Argentina.
 Qualifying for the FIH Hockey Junior World Cup they placed eighth out of the sixteen participating teams.

 USA sits in Pool B with Chile and Trinidad and Tobago.
-They open against Trinidad and Tobago on Saturday, August 21 at 1:00 p.m.
-ET and play Chile on Sunday, August 22 at 1:00 p.m.
+They open against Chile on Sunday, August 22 at 11:00 p.m.
+ET and play Chile on Monday, August 23 at 12:00 p.m.
 ET.

 |12:00 PM||1st/2nd||Winner SF1||vs||Winner SF2|